Pilot Lighting

 Getting help

 If you suspect Carbon Monoxide poisoning – the symptoms of which include headaches, dizziness, nausea, breathlessness, and loss of consciousness – turn off your gas cooktop and shut the gas off at the meter immediately and open all doors and windows to get some fresh air and allow the Carbon Monoxide to escape.
 When it is safe to do so, leave the house and go to your local hospital.
-If you’re worried, it’s advisable to call a professional to service the cooktop rather than try and fix the problem yourself.
+If you’re worried, it’s advisable to call a professional to service the gas cooktop rather than try and fix the problem yourself.

 Simple maintenance